telerik/blazor-docs/components/document-processing/spreadstream.md

 ## RadSpreadStreamProcessing vs. RadSpreadProcessing

-Following are the main differences between the two spreadsheet processing libraries.
+The main differences between the two spreadsheet processing libraries include:

 * __RadSpreadStreamProcessing__ writes directly into a stream, unlike [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview), which creates models for the elements in the document.
 This is why the memory used with the spread streaming library is significantly lower than when using __RadSpreadProcessing__.
 * __RadSpreadStreamProcessing__ does not perform any formula or other layout-related calculations, which makes its file generation performance much better compared to __RadSpreadProcessing__.